wirepair/autogcd/README.md

 ## Notes
 The chrome debugger service uses internal nodeIds for identifying unique elements/nodes in the DOM.
 In most cases you will not need to use this identifier directly, however if you plan on calling gcdapi related features you will probably need it.
-The only common example of when you'll need them is for getting access to a nested #document element inside of an iframe.
+The most common example of when you'll need them is for getting access to a nested #document element inside of an iframe.
 To run query selectors on nested documents, the nodeId of the iframe #document must be known.

 ### Frames